-The Creative Industries theme at Abertay University builds on established relationships with some of the world’s leading technology manufacturers, digital content creators and service providers to undertake research and development, knowledge exchange and collaborative content creation.
-We have also hosted international events such as the First Joint International Conference DiGRA and FDG in August 2016.
+Our Creative Industries theme builds on established relationships with some of the world’s leading technology manufacturers, digital content creators and service providers to undertake research and development, knowledge exchange and collaborative content creation.

-Digital Cultures research relates to the application of interactive media in cultural contexts to inform and entertain, develop new curatorial, exhibition and archival practices and develop innovative ways to engage audiences with the cultural impact of digital technologies, heritage and preservation research, and practice-based creative research.
+In Digital Cultures we investigate the application of interactive media in cultural contexts to inform and entertain, and we develop new curatorial, exhibition and archival practices.
+We also develop innovative ways to engage audiences with the cultural impact of digital technologies, with heritage and preservation research, and with practice-based creative research.

-Digital Living includes research interests in the social and economic impact of the digital creative industries.
-New forms of creativity and approaches to product and service innovation have resulted in new social behaviours in online communities and new forms of collaborative working.
-Digital commerce and online markets have led to the emergence of new business models, marketing strategies, regulatory and business practices.
+Our Digital Living strand involves the consideration of the social and economic impact of the digital creative industries.
+This includes consideration of how new forms of creativity and approaches to product and service innovation have resulted in new social behaviours in online communities, and in new forms of collaborative working.